Eastern Orthopedics and Sports Medicine & New York Orthopedics and Sports Medicine

 Board Certified Orthopedic Surgeon & Sports Medicine located in Bloomfield, CT, South Windsor, CT, Tolland, CT & New York, NY

 Arthroscopic knee surgery is a minimally invasive treatment option for many sports injuries affecting the knee that has grown to become one of the most common orthopedic procedures performed in the United States.
-Dr. Kenneth Alleyne at Eastern Orthopedics and Sports Medicine in Bloomfield and and South Windsor, Connecticut, has extensive experience treating common knee injuries with arthroscopy, allowing for fast recovery.
+Dr. Kenneth Alleyne at Eastern Orthopedics and Sports Medicine in Bloomfield and and South Windsor, Connecticut and Midtown East of New York, New York, has extensive experience treating common knee injuries with arthroscopy, allowing for fast recovery.
 If you want to learn more, call Dr. Alleyne to schedule your consultation, or book your appointment online.

 Arthroscopic knee surgery, or a knee arthroscopy, is a surgical procedure that uses less invasive techniques than an open knee surgery.
 During the procedure, Dr. Alleyne uses a small camera attached to a thin tube, called an arthroscope, to examine the source of your injury.

 Arthroscopy is particularly useful in treating injuries that are common in the joints or ligaments of your knee, such as those often incurred while playing sports.
 Some of the most common injuries Dr. Alleyne treats include:

 - Loose bodies in your knee, such as cartilage